tdusautoir/asbeuvrylaforet.monasso.org/README.md

 - add guidv4() to make a unique id (guid v4)
 - modify php session
 - some change to make the code cleaner

+## v0.31

+- modify db.php to get exception
+- send a mail with a link-token